abdou1986/abdou1986/README.md

 - 👋 Hi, I’m @abdou1986
 - 👀 I’m interested in system design and ML
-- 🌱 I’m currently learning microservice architecture
+- 🌱 I’m currently learning microservices
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...